cognitedata/cognite-sdk-dotnet/README.md

 CogniteSdk for .NET is a cross platform asynchronous SDK for accessing the [Cognite Data Fusion](https://docs.cognite.com/) [API (v1)](https://docs.cognite.com/api/v1/) using [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) that works for all .NET implementations i.e both [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) and [.NET Framework](https://en.wikipedia.org/wiki/.NET_Framework).

-**Unofficial:**: please note that this is an unofficial and community driven SDK.
+**Unofficial**: please note that this is an unofficial and community driven SDK.
 Feel free to open issues, or provide PRs if you want to improve the library.